3 Reasons Why You’re Not Getting Better At Lifting Heavy Things

 A Few Examples

-- Someone is falling forward or having a hard time out of the hole in the squat – an easy fix would be to have them spend more time within the ROM they’re having the most trouble in.
+- Someone is falling forward or having a hard time out of the hole in the squat – An easy fix would be to have them spend more time within the ROM they’re having the most trouble in.
 Pause squats for 2-5s (with 50-70% of 1RM) is an excellent choice.
+Another option here is to perform more Safety Squat Bar squats

-- Someone is weak off their chest in the bench press – again, more time spent where they’re weakest would be ideal.
-Pause bench press or maybe high(er) rep sets with the Spoto Press (think: invisible board pressing).
+- Someone is weak off their chest in the bench press – Again, more time spent where they’re weakest would be ideal.
+Pause bench press or maybe high(er) rep sets with the Spoto Press.

-- Someone is weak at lockout with the deadlift – dedicated speed/technique work with a lower % load would work, or maybe some RDLs.
+- Someone is weak at lockout with the deadlift – Dedicated speed/technique work with a lower % load would work, as would adding chains to the lift, or maybe some RDLs.

-The theme to hammer home is to stay more cognizant of using your accessory work to address something useful, rather than making exercise hard for the sake of making it hard.
+The theme to hammer home is to use your accessory work to address something useful, rather than making exercise hard for the sake of making it hard.